 You can then paste a unique QR Code on each entity that needs to be maintained (such as washroom, machine, and vehicle).
 Your maintenance staff will scan the QR Code during each maintenance and will be redirected to the Google form link.
 Here, they will enter the relevant information.

 This information will be automatically recorded in a Google Sheet.
 Thus, it will be possible to now analyze data easily.

-Hence, Google form QR Codes make it easy to track, analyse, and handle maintenance logs.
-All you need to do is create a Google form and then encode the link of the form in the QR Code.
+Hence, Google form QR Codes make it easy to track, analyze, and handle maintenance logs.
+All you need to do is create a Google Form and then encode the link of the form in the QR Code.